Approximately 17,000 children in the United States are abducted each year explicitly for the sex trafficking industry. (ERASE Child Trafficking).

 In Indiana, “178 kids were reported as victims of human trafficking.
 Of those, 176 were girls and 150 were between the ages of 14 to 18.”
 (Attorney General Report on Human Trafficking in Indiana during a panel discussion in Elkhart, 2017).

 The National Human Trafficking Hotline emphasizes that “human trafficking victims have been identified in cities, suburbs, and rural areas in all 50 states, and in Washington, D.C.”

 The sex trafficking industry is alive and well in our community and it targets our children.
 Here’s what you can do to keep your kids and others safe.

 The Internet is the number one tool traffickers use today to find new victims.
 Predators utilize the lack of parental monitoring on social networks to strategize.
 ERASE Human Trafficking notes that predators often pose as something— a peer, friend or member of the opposite sex — to lure kids into “situations that quickly escalate beyond their control.”
 Once captured, the child is quickly sold to the sex trafficking industry.

 However, predators still conduct their business openly as well.
-Openly, but yet invisibly.
-Often they are people that seem trustworthy — individuals who live and breathe in our neighborhood, local businesses, schools and churches.
+Openly, yet invisibly.
+Often they are people that seem trustworthy — individuals who live in our neighborhood, local businesses, schools and churches.